U.S. Figure Skating Championships: History

 Beginning with the 1988 U.S. Championships, pewter medals have been awarded to the fourth-place finishers in each event.
 Compulsory figures, which had been a required element of men's and women's single skating since the championships began, were retired after the 1990 U.S. Championships, although they continued as a separate event for men and women from 1991 to 1999, when they were retired altogether.

-On January 6, 1994, one day before she was scheduled to compete at the 1994 U.S. Championships, Nancy Kerrigan was struck above the knee by an assailant wielding a baton, and was forced to withdraw from the competition.
-Subsequent investigations determined that the assailant had been hired by the ex-husband of fellow skater Tonya Harding, with the intention of preventing Kerrigan from competing at the U.S. Championships and the upcoming Winter Olympics in Lillehammer.
-Although Harding had originally won the women's event at the 1994 U.S. Championships, U.S. Figure Skating later stripped her of that title.
+On January 6, 1994, one day before she was scheduled to compete at the 1994 U.S. Championships, Nancy Kerrigan was struck above the knee by an assailant with a baton and was forced to withdraw from the competition.
+Subsequent investigations determined that the assailant had been hired by the ex-husband of fellow skater Tonya Harding with the intention of preventing Kerrigan from competing at the U.S. Championships and the upcoming Winter Olympics in Lillehammer.
+Although Harding originally won the women's event at the 1994 U.S. Championships, U.S. Figure Skating later stripped her of that title.

 During the COVID-19 pandemic, the 2021 U.S. Championships were still held, albeit in a sealed arena with no live audience present.
 The sound of an audience was piped into the arena, seats were filled with fan cutouts, and the athletes' friends and families could be seen cheering them on via strategically-placed monitors.

 Three days after the 2025 U.S. Championships, a group of twenty-eight skaters, coaches, and family members flying to Washington, D.C., were killed when their airplane collided with a military helicopter and crashed into the Potomac River.
 Coaches Evgenia Shishkova and Vadim Naumov, the parents of U.S. skater Maxim Naumov, who had just won the pewter medal in the senior men's event, were among those killed.

-The 2026 U.S. Championships are scheduled to be held January 5–11 in St. Louis, Missouri, where the team selections for the 2026 Winter Olympics will be announced.
+The 2027 U.S. Championships are scheduled to be held from January 5 to 10 at the Maverik Center in Salt Lake City, Utah.

 Qualification

-Qualification for the U.S. Championships begins at one of nine regional competitions.
-The regions are New England, North Atlantic, South Atlantic, Upper Great Lakes, Eastern Great Lakes, Southwestern, Northwest Pacific, Central Pacific, and Southwest Pacific.
-The top four finishers in each regional advance to one of three sectional competitions (Eastern, Midwestern, and Pacific Coast).
-Skaters who place in the top four at sectionals advance to the U.S. Championships.
+Beginning with the 2022–23 season, skaters qualify for the U.S. Championships by competing in the National Qualifying Series (NQS), a series of regional competitions running from mid-July to early October.
+Skaters compete in one of three sections (Pacific Coast, Midwestern, or Eastern) based on geographic location.
+The highest-placed skaters and teams across all competitions advance to the NQS finals (Pacific Coast Sectional Finals, Eastern Sectional Finals, Midwestern Sectional Finals, U.S. Ice Dance Finals, or U.S. Pairs Finals).
+The top juvenile, intermediate, and novice skaters are invited to the National High Performance Development Camp, while junior and senior skaters advance to the U.S. Championships.
+Athletes may also receive a bye to the NQS finals by being assigned to and competing at an international assignment from an approved list.

+Advancement to the U.S. Figure Skating Championships: